 - Even if you have established an accepted protocol for delivery of your child and proved that the physician failed to follow proper protocol, your doctor may state that the negligence was not the source of the birth injury.
 In other words, your child would have suffered the injury even if the doctor was not careless.
 This is caused “proximate causation” in legal circles.

-Seek Legal Counsel from a Skilled Ohio Birth Injury Attorney
+Seek Legal Counsel from a Skilled Birth Injury Lawyer

 Not all birth injury cases go to trial, but yours may.
-The Chester Law Group is a personal injury law firm experienced in birth injury cases.
+Read more about Birth Injuries and contact us at Chester Law Group today to help.
 A birth injury attorney can evaluate your claim and help you determine the best course of action.
 Call the attorneys at Chester Law Group today to get the help you want from people that you can trust at (800)218-4243.